 - Nic salts come in different forms.
 Common nic salt varieties include: Nicotine Salicylate, Nicotine Benzoate, Nicotine Ditartrate & Nicotine Levulinate.

-- Flavourings are what truly bring an e-liquid to life, they come in near limitless varieties, with dessert flavours such as strawberry cheesecake and cherry bakewell and sweet flavours such as pear drops and lemon sherbet being on offer.
+- Flavourings are what truly bring an e-liquid to life, they come in near limitless varieties, with dessert flavours such as cherry bakewell and sweet flavours such as pear drops being on offer.

 - They are usually suspended in a base consisting primarily of PG, which allows the flavourings to be properly blended alongside VG to create the finished product.